shalzz/shalzz.github.io/content/blog/personal-story-and-new-earth.md

 title="My Personal Journey and Why I'm building a New Earth" date=2023-09-30
 [extra]
-tags="new earth, new earth collective, personal journey, personal story, shaleen, newcollective.earth, life journey"
+tags="new earth, new earth collective, personal journey, personal story, shaleen, newcollective.earth, life journey, shaleen's journey, unipeer, founder, motivation, reason, purpose"
 +++

 I was born in a middle class family in the centre of Delhi to parents who each had